-The University, in all its departments is located in the City of New Orleans, the metropolis of the South.
-There are twelve departments, with twenty-six buildings.
+The University, in all its departments, is located in the City of New Orleans, the metropolis of the South.
+There are twelve Departments, with twenty-six buildings.
 Modern dormitories, extensive laboratories, libraries, and museums.

 - THE COLLEGE OF ARTS AND SCIENCES, for men, offers full courses in Literature, History, Languages and Science.
 Pre-Medical course preparatory to medicine.
-A number of scholarships are open to high school graduates. - THE COLLEGE OF ENGINEERING offers unexcelled courses in the following schools: Mechanical-Electrical Engineering, Civil Engineering, Chemical Engineering, and Architecture. - THE NEWCOMB COLLEGE FOR WOMEN offers full courses in Arts and Sciences, Fine Arts, Music. - THE FACULTY OF GRADUATE STUDIES, open to graduates of approved colleges offers advanced courses leading to the degrees of M. A., E. E., M. E., C. E., M. Arch., Ch.
+A number of scholarships are open to high school graduates. - THE COLLEGE OF ENGINEERING offers unexcelled courses in the following schools; Mechanical-Electrical Engineering, Civil Engineering, Chemical Engineering and Architecture. - THE NEWCOMB COLLEGE FOR WOMEN offers full courses in Arts and Sciences, Fine Arts, Music. - THE FACULTY OF GRADUATE STUDIES, open to graduates of approved colleges, offers advanced courses leading to the degrees of M. A., E. E., M. E., C. E., M. Arch., Ch.
 E., and Ph.
 D. - THE COLLEGE OF LAW offers a complete course in the law of Louisiana leading to the degree of Bachelor of Laws, to prepare students for practice in Louisiana. - THE COLLEGE OF MEDICINE, embracing: - THE SCHOOL OF MEDICINE, established in 1834, with unexcelled laboratory and clinical advantages.
-Women admitted on same terms as men. - THE GRADUATE SCHOOL OF MEDICINE, established in 1888, as the New Orleans Polyclinic.
+Women are admitted on same terms as men. - THE GRADUATE SCHOOL OF MEDICINE, established in 1888, as the New Orleans Polyclinic.
 Graduate courses offered in all fields of medicine, including research.
 Women admitted on same terms as men. - THE SCHOOL OF PHARMACY, established in 1838.
-Degree of Ph.
-G., (2 years).
-Women admitted on same terms as men. - THE SCHOOL OF DENTISTRY, established in 1899, as the N. O. College of Dentistry, offers a full course leading to the degree of D. D. S., with praccally unlimited clinical material.
+Degrees of Ph.
+G., 2) years) and Ph.
+C., (3 years).
+Women admitted on same terms as men. - THE SCHOOL, OF DENTISTRY, established in 1899, as the N. O. College of Dentistry, offers a full course leading to the degree of D. D. S., with practically unlimited clinical material.
 Women admitted on same terms as men. - THE COLLEGE OF COMMERCE AND BUSINESS ADMINISTRATION offers substantial professional training preparing for a business career.
+Women are admitted on the same terms and conditions as men.
 Four-year day courses leading to the degree of Bachelor of Business Administration and night classes for business men and women. - COURSES FOR TEACHERS offer a number of courses of full University grade.
-Nonteachers are admitted. - TULANE SUMMER NORMAL AND MEDICAL SCHOOLS offer a great variety of college, educational and medical courses.
+Non-teachers are admitted. - TULANE SUMMER NORMAL AND MEDICAL SCHOOLS offer a great variety of college, educational, and medical courses.